Thank you!

 3.2.
 Prepare sketches of the toy

-To prepare sketches of the toy, enlist the help of a professional designer or do it yourself.
-This toy design should include all the intricacies that came forth in the brainstorming session.
+To prepare sketches of the toy, enlist the help of a professional designer or create rough concept sketches yourself.
+The design should include all the key details from the brainstorming session.

-Consider factors like size, colors, and possible variations.
+Consider factors like size, colors, texture, movement, electronics, accessories, packaging, and possible variations.

 3.3.
 Create a 3D depiction of your toy